 Your website also needs to be hosted in China that is to say in “.cn”.

-The Search Engine Optimization (SEO) is a strategy that works to rank your official website in the natural search results over time.
+Search Engine Optimization (SEO) is a strategy that works to rank your official website in the natural search results over time.
 If your ranking on the natural search results is good, you will be more visible and Chinese consumers will trust you.

 Influencers or Key Opinion Leaders (KOL) are very powerful in China.
 They are simple users who became famous by generating a lot of traffic on their accounts.

-They are often more popular than celebrities and Chinese consumers trust their advices.
+They are often more popular than celebrities and Chinese consumers trust their advice.
 Key Opinion Leaders are more effective in China because users tend to be more impressionable, they highly value the status of such individuals.

 KOL are numerous in China, find the one who matches with your brand can help you to attract your Chinese consumers.
 But, as usual, find the good KOL is not easy, work with professionals can help you to save time and money.

 The imported food market is a lucrative market full of opportunities for ambitious players.
 The Chinese market is totally different than the other market in the world.
 That’s why it’s so complicated for brands to develop their businesses in China.
-Devising the right digital marketing strategy for this market is therefore the key.
+Devising the right digital marketing strategy for this market is, therefore, the key.
 Working with a local agency as Gentlemen Marketing Agency can help you to avoid the traps of the Chinese market which are numerous.
 Our agency work with western food brands since 2012.
 We help to export Food Brands to China, using the latest Marketing Strategies.
 We have a lot of imported food brand projects and our experts are here to help you develop your business in China.
 Send us a message to Receive our Case Studies.

 Our focus is to promote your business with your target closely in mind.
 To sell online, you need to have a good image and to be reputable.
-We’ll use digital tools including: Baidu SEO and SEM, E-PR, Media Buying (DSP) & Community Management.
+We’ll use digital tools including Baidu SEO and SEM, E-PR, Media Buying (DSP) & Community Management.
 Then, we’ll manage the campaign and assure its optimization & success.

-We are experienced on Baidu
+We are experienced in Baidu

 We are lead generation experienced and we apply it to our agency.
 We get an average of 350 leads per month (March 2018) by applying the method we offer to companies that use our services.

-We are a ROI-focused agency.
+We are an ROI-focused agency.
 The solution is to attract and also re-target the most qualified traffic in order to increase conversion rates.
 We use advances Marketing to export Food Brands in China, and target Distributors.